vdobrovolskii/hypernyms/README.md

 The word embedding model was downloaded from http://vectors.nlpl.eu/repository/11/182.zip and turned into a sense embedding model with the help of https://github.com/uhh-lt/sensegram.

 UPD 31.05.19: The combination of recurrent and neighbor regularization has been tested, so the publicly available code is to be updated.
-This should happen in June.
+This should happen in June

+UPD: (see bowse repo)